Young Thor: Development

 Young Thor is the second PlayStation Portable mini developed by Frima Studio, the first being Zombie Tycoon released on October 29, 2009.
 The game was shown at the Sony Computer Entertainment Europe booth at E3 2010, a video game trade fair held in Los Angeles, California in June 2010.
 Young Thor was released in the PlayStation Store on July 20, 2010.
 In November 2010, Sony created a "Western Game Buyer Selection" on the PlayStation Network in Japan to offer Western-developed digitally distributed games to the Japanese market.
 Young Thor was translated and localized for Japanese players, and was among the first three games to be released in this section of the PlayStation Network.

 Reception

-Young Thor was met with mixed or average reviews upon release, garnering an aggregate score of 71/100 on Metacritic.
+Young Thor received above-average reviews according to the review aggregation website Metacritic.
 Joystiq's Andrew Yoon enjoyed the scaling levels but thought the game was too short: "I anticipated a far grander adventure, especially after the impressive, fully [sic]voiced opening cutscene raised my expectations."